robincornett/genesis-accessible/readme.txt

 - To add an H1 on archives for tags: Go to the Dashboard to Posts → Tags.
 Edit the tag and fill out the Archive Headline.
 - Go to the Dashboard to Genesis → SEO Settings →  Homepage Settings →  Which text would you like to be wrapped in h1 tags?
 Select Site Title.

+Look for documentation on http://genesis-accessible.org

+== FAQ ==

-== Support and documentation ==
+= Support and documentation =

+[FAQ](http://genesis-accessible.org/documentation/faq/)

-Look for support and documentation on http://genesis-accessible.org [FAQ](http://genesis-accessible.org/documentation/faq/)
+Look for documentation on http://genesis-accessible.org

 == Changelog ==

 = 1.1.0 =

+Release date: August 8, 2014

 * Support for Genesis 2.1
 * Removed jump to search from skiplinks
 * Renamed classes prefix skip-links to genwpacc for consistency